pet6r/AnomaLLMy/README.md

 This script captures traffic and generates anomaly CSVs based on your baseline.

 1. Navigate to the `detector/` directory with following command: `cd detector`
-2. Run the script.
-Requires Administrator/sudo privileges for live capture.
+2. Run the script. **This will require Administrator/sudo privileges for live capture**.
 Choose the network interface connected to your main business network segment.

 ```bash
 # Ensure your python environment is still active